isomerpages/moe-aes/_value-in-action/Level VIA.md

 ![Sec 3 VIA - Intergenerational Bonding & Sec 4 VIA - Students’ Initiated VIA](/images/Sec%203%20VIA%20-%20Intergenerational%20Bonding%20&%20Sec%204%20VIA%20-%20Students%20Initiated%20VIA_1.jpg)

 ![Sec 3 VIA - Intergenerational Bonding & Sec 4 VIA - Students’ Initiated VIA](/images/Sec%203%20VIA%20-%20Intergenerational%20Bonding%20&%20Sec%204%20VIA%20-%20Students%20Initiated%20VIA_2.jpg)

+During the school’s REAL (Real, Engaging and Authentic Learning) Programme, some of the students underwent learning journey to Science Centre for dialogue with seniors to understand more about the ageing.
+All the students also went through an ageing simulation to understand how it feels like to be a senior citizen and empathise with them.
+This helps the students in their planning of activities to befriend residents of the various homes.

+The students carried out the games, songs and activities that were planned for the various homes, including Ren Ci Hospital.

+At Sec 4, from the VIA experience the students acquired over the 3 years, students then apply their skills to embark on projects of other causes of their choice.